 Much like the early drop-off, by the time we’ve closed, we’re down to our overnight staff, and, again, depending on the number of boarding dogs, this could be one person.
 Like early drop-off, a late pickup typically requires extra staff on hand.
 There are two different fee levels for late pick-up.
 The first hour after closing is one fee and then it increases for the second hour of closing.
 After that, the dog will have to board for the night because by then, the dogs have all been fed dinner and have settled into Slumberville for quiet time.
 This is why we require the late fee and restrict pick-up to no more than two hours after closing - there is more wiggle room on this on weekends since we close at 4:00 p.m., though.

 Any other fees that come up are fairly standard to most businesses such as returned check charges or even dog food charges if we are required to purchase a specific food for a dog (in the event they run out of food and their owners don’t want them to eat our house food).
 There will be no surprises though, all our fees are covered on our website including in our menu of services and our Policies and Procedures.

 It’s very rare when we have any pushback on these fees and to be honest, we don’t charge for them too often, but offering a better understanding of the need for the fees is important to us.
-You’ll notice that when you make a reservation in Paw Partner for your dog, you can add an add-on for the standard options like potty walks, but now you can also add on an early drop-off or a late pick-up - we would encourage you to ensure our staff is aware of the late pick-up as well so we can prepare accordingly.
+You’ll notice that when you make a reservation in Paw Partner for your dog, you can add an add-on for the standard options like potty walks, but now you can also add on an early drop-off or a late pick-up - please note that when selecting those options, you must send us a message to ensure we can accommodate your request and to ensure our staff is aware of the early drop-off or late pick-up so we can prepare accordingly.